travigd/documentation/dotnet-api/3.0.0/connecting-to-a-server.md

         </tr>
         <tr>
             <td><code>UseCustomLogger()</code></td>
-            <td>Output log messages to the specified instance of `ILogger` (You should implement this interface in order to log using another library such as NLog or log4net)</td>
+            <td>Output log messages to the specified instance of <code>ILogger</code> (You should implement this interface in order to log using another library such as NLog or log4net)</td>
         </tr>
         <tr>
             <td><code>EnableVerboseLogging()</code></td>